MelvDouc/reactfree-jsx/README.md

-⚠️ **IMPORTANT** Use vite 3.1.0 or below.
+⚠️ **IMPORTANT** Use vite@3.2.5 or below.

 # React-free JSX

 A package to use JSX and TSX with the full power of Vanilla JS minus the constraints of React.
+It is meant to be installed in a Vite project.

 ## JSX